pythonlover02/volt-gui/README.md

 ## Render Selector explained:

-- `Select OpenGL Renderer (Mesa)` Selects the GPU/Renderer that will be used to render OpenGL programs.
+- `Select OpenGL Renderer` Selects the GPU/Renderer that will be used to render OpenGL programs.
 Those GPUs are obtained trough `glxinfo`.
 - `Select Vulkan Renderer` Selects the GPU/Renderer that will be used to render Vulkan programs.
 Those GPUs are obtained trough `vulkaninfo`, also for this to work on some distros you might need to install some additional dependencies like `vulkan-mesa-layers` on Arch Linux.
+More info its provided on the Welcome Window that opens once you open volt-gui.

 ## Technical References: